What to expect at a NACIS meeting

 - The atmosphere is friendly and casual.
-Many of our members are just as interested in the breaks between presentation sessions as they are in the sessions themselves: it’s a chance to socialize, meet new people, and reconnect with friends.
+Many of our members are just as interested in the breaks between presentation sessions as they are in the sessions themselves as it offers a chance to socialize, meet new people, and reconnect with friends.

-- We’re serious about everyone having a great time in a respectful atmosphere.
+- We’re serious about everyone having an enjoyable time in a respectful atmosphere.
 Please review our Code of Conduct which provides guidelines for appropriate behavior at our meeting.

-- As many of our members say, “NACIS is Nicest!” — our attendees tend to be friendly and and easy to talk to.
-Do not be shy about introducing yourself to anyone you’re interested in meeting.
+- As many of our members say, “NACIS is Nicest!”
+Our attendees tend to be friendly and easy to talk to.
+Don’t be shy about introducing yourself to anyone you’re interested in meeting.

 - Beginners are welcome!
-Attendees are usually excited to share their knowledge with anyone who wants to learn something new, especially students.
+Attendees are usually excited to share their knowledge with anyone who wants to learn, especially students.
 We welcome and encourage people of all skill levels to join us.

-- Some food is provided.
-Typically, coffee and snacks are available in the mornings.
-Other meals are listed in the day-by-day guide below, which notes if the meal is included in registration or on your own.
+- Light food and beverage is provided.
+Pastries, coffee, and tea are available before PCD and the Main Conference sessions start.
+Other meals are listed in the day-by-day guide below, which notes if the meal is included with registration or on your own.

-- If you have any questions while at the meeting, stop by the registration desk, or ask a member of the NACIS leadership.
-They’ve got ribbons on their name tags indicating they’re a Board Member or Director.
+- If you have any questions while at the meeting, visit the registration desk or ask a member of the NACIS leadership.
+They have ribbons on their name tags indicating that they’re a Board Member or Director.
 They’re here to help you!

-- Many people start arriving on Tuesday, and often hang out in the hotel lobby or bar as they get in, hoping to locate fellow attendees and strike up a conversation.
-Check out the online program for the details of an informal Tuesday night meetup to go and find dinner with other NACIS attendees.
+- Many people start arriving on Tuesday and often hang out in the hotel lobby or bar as they get in, hoping to locate fellow attendees and strike up a conversation.
+You can check in at the registration table, located in the foyer near the conference sessions.
+Check back here later as we get closer to the conference for details of an informal Tuesday night meetup to go out and socialize with other NACIS attendees.

-- After the speaker, there’s a reception in the Map Gallery, where students and professionals hang up their latest creations.
+- After the speaker’s presentation, there’s a reception in the Map Gallery where students and professionals have displayed their latest works.
 You and your fellow attendees vote on the winner of the Student Map and Poster Competition.

 - Lunch is provided for those who have registered for PCD.